Negligible function: Use in cryptography

-Nevertheless, the general notion of negligibility doesn't require that the input parameter $x$ is the key length $n$.
-Indeed, $x$ can be any predetermined system metric and corresponding mathematical analysis would illustrate some hidden analytical behaviors of the system.
+Nevertheless, the general notion of negligibility doesn't require that the input parameter $n$ is strictly the key length.
+Indeed, $n$ can be any predetermined discrete system metric and corresponding mathematical analysis would illustrate some hidden analytical behaviors of the system.

 The reciprocal-of-polynomial formulation is used for the same reason that computational boundedness is defined as polynomial running time: it has mathematical closure properties that make it tractable in the asymptotic setting (see #Closure properties).
 For example, if an attack succeeds in violating a security condition only with negligible probability, and the attack is repeated a polynomial number of times, the success probability of the overall attack still remains negligible.

 In practice one might want to have more concrete functions bounding the adversary's success probability and to choose the security parameter large enough that this probability is smaller than some threshold, say 2^{−128}.